Structure Therapeutics Announc - GuruFocus.com

-SAN FRANCISCO and SHANGHAI, China, Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Structure Therapeutics Inc. (NASDAQ: GPCR), a clinical-stage global biopharmaceutical company developing novel oral small molecule therapeutics for metabolic and pulmonary diseases, today announced the pricing of its upsized initial public offering of 10,740,000 American depositary shares (ADSs), each representing three ordinary shares, at a public offering price of $15.00 per ADS.
-The aggregate gross proceeds to Structure Therapeutics from the offering are expected to be $161.1 million before deducting underwriting discounts and commissions and offering expenses.
-In addition, Structure Therapeutics has granted the underwriters a 30-day option to purchase up to an additional 1,611,000 ADSs at the initial public offering price, less underwriting discounts and commissions.
-All of the ADSs are being offered by Structure Therapeutics.
-The shares are expected to begin trading on the Nasdaq Global Market on February 3, 2023 under the ticker symbol “GPCR.”
-The offering is expected to close on February 7, 2023, subject to the satisfaction of customary closing conditions.
+SAN FRANCISCO and SHANGHAI, Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Structure Therapeutics Inc. ( GPCR), a clinical-stage global biopharmaceutical company developing novel oral small molecule therapeutics for metabolic and pulmonary diseases, today announced the closing of its previously announced upsized initial public offering of 12,351,000 American depositary shares (ADSs), each representing three ordinary shares, including the full exercise of the underwriters’ option to purchase up to 1,611,000 additional ADSs, at a public offering price of $15.00 per ADS.
+The aggregate gross proceeds to Structure Therapeutics from the offering were approximately $185.3 million before deducting underwriting discounts and commissions and offering expenses.
+All of the ADSs were offered by Structure Therapeutics.
+The shares began trading on the Nasdaq Global Market on February 3, 2023 under the ticker symbol “GPCR.”

-Jefferies, SVB Securities, Guggenheim Securities, and BMO Capital Markets are acting as joint book-running managers for the offering.
+Jefferies, SVB Securities, Guggenheim Securities, and BMO Capital Markets acted as joint book-running managers for the offering.

 This press release shall not constitute an offer to sell, or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.